NEOSEC

 November 6 – 7, 2025

 The Ocean Literacy principles were established 20 years ago and NEOSEC has been hosting Ocean Literacy Summits since 2006.
-We are excited to reflect on the past 20 years and dream about what can be in the next 20 years of Ocean Literacy.
+We are excited to hear how you know the ocean, to reflect on the past 20 years, and to dream about what will be in the next 20 years.
 Save the Date to join us in Maine and please stay tuned for more details as we plan.

 2023: Connecting Climate, Communities, and Coasts